DSTV Options

 Hole matching marks

-If the box is not checked ( ), the hole matching marks are not scribed.
+If this box is not checked, the hole matching marks are not scribed.

-Dash length: The length (in the primary dimension " Units " or other units ) of the " Hole matching marks ."
+Dash length: The length of the Hole matching marks.

 1